 Chinese Conversation Club

 Are you learning Chinese?
 Do you want to practice the language and learn more of the Chinese culture?
-Come and join our brand new Chinese Conversation Club.
+Come and join our Chinese Conversation Club held in Perkins 118 on Tuesdays 5:15-6:15pm from September 5 until December 5.

 Come to the International House to join old friends or make new ones over FREE coffee, tea, and pastries!